Female Politicians Break Out, Try New Tactics

 And we begin with Linda Chavez.
 Today she's chairman of the Virginia-based Center for Equal Opportunity and a syndicated columnist.
 In 1986, she was the Republican candidate for U.S. Senate in Maryland against Democrat Barbara Mikulski, and Linda Chavez joins us now by phone from her home in Virginia.
 Nice to have you on the program again.

-Ms. LINDA CHAVEZ (Chairman, Center for Equal Opportunity): Great to be with you, Neal.
+LINDA CHAVEZ: Great to be with you, Neal.

 CONAN: And this was in the mid-'80s, there were far few women in Congress, far few women running for office.
 What was the experience like?